$159,708Average Value$133Average Price per Sq Ft6Homes For Sale

 Just off Hyde Park Boulevard, Hyde Park Café has been serving up made-from-scratch breakfast and lunch specials for a decade, earning the diner a loyal base of regulars.
 Further up the same street, Stadium Grill is a locally owned neighborhood bar where locals can catch a sports game while enjoying cold beer and hot wings.
 Anyone stopping along Porter Road can pick up a sweet treat at The Niagara Chocolate Company, which has been making gourmet chocolate bars and candy in Buffalo since 1956.

-Fashion Outlets of Niagara Falls is 3 miles away from Hyde Park.
+Fashion Outlets of Niagara Falls is 3 miles from Hyde Park for name-brand deals.

 Hyde Park is the “jewel of the Falls”